-In cooperation with the Governor's Office and the Office of Workforce Development, Alabama's two-year colleges are helping to implement the Alabama Career Readiness Certificate (CRC).
-The CRC is based on the ACT WorkKeys® assessment process in three areas: Applied Mathematics, Locating Information, and Reading for Information.
+In cooperation with the Governor's Office and the Office of Workforce Development, Alabama's two-year colleges are helping to implement the National Career Readiness Certificate (NCRC®).
+The NCRC is based on the ACT WorkKeys® assessment process in three areas: Applied Math, Workplace Documents, and Graphic Literacy.

-The CRC is a standardized, portable credentials document, recognized across state lines and industry sectors, that signifies to an employer that an individual has achieved the academic and problem-solving skills necessary for success in the workplace.
+The NCRC is a standardized, portable credentials document, recognized across state lines and industry sectors, that signifies to an employer that an individual has achieved the academic and problem-solving skills necessary for success in the workplace.
 Alabama has adopted a four-tiered credential:

-Bronze-WorkKeys® Level 3 and Above
+Bronze-WorkKeys® Level 3

-Core employability skills for approximately 30% of the jobs in ACT's database.
+Core employability skills for approximately 35% of the jobs in ACT's database.

-Silver-WorkKeys® Level 4 and Above
+Silver-WorkKevs® Level 4

-Core employability skills for approximately 65% of the jobs in ACT's database.
+Core employability skills for approximately 67% of the jobs in ACT's database.

-Gold-WorkKeys® Level 5 and Above
+Gold-WorkKeys® Level 5

-Core employability skills for approximately 90% of the jobs in ACT's database.
+Core employability skills for approximately 93% of the jobs in ACT's database.